 Biniés Castle, Huesca, Spain

 This next one is interesting because currently being used as a residence and the owners have spent some considerable time and effort renovating.
 Originally constructed in the 11th century, Biniés Castle is perched above the village with spectacular views of the valley.
-For Sale by owner, price on application, although, I think they could do with a new camera.

 Walton Castle, Somerset, England

-This castle was originally built for Lord Poulett, a Somerset member of Parliament, back in the days when only the landed gentry were allowed to run for office, although, as I think about it, things haven’t really changed in that regard – Now you need to have been to the right university and have friends with money behind you.
+This castle was originally built for Lord Poulett, a Somerset member of Parliament, back in the days when only the landed gentry were allowed to run for office, although, as I think about it, things haven’t really changed in that regard 🙂 – Now you need to have been to the right university and have friends with money behind you.
 Walton castle has been completely restored by the current owner and is for sale for £4.5 million, although I understand that the price is negotiable and if you want to “try it on for size” available for short-term rental.
-There are not many castles for sale in England at any given time – but this one is interesting of you have bottomless pockets.
+There are not many castles for sale in England at any given time – but this one is interesting if you have bottomless pockets.

 Full details at the castle’s website – Walton castle